Swedish intervention in the Thirty Years' War: Break in the Polish Wars

-He started to march into Poland proper – as the Lithuanian–Polish commonwealth was significantly larger than modern Poland when Sigismund proposed another truce.
+He started to march into Poland proper – as the Polish-Lithuanian Commonwealth was significantly larger than modern Poland when Sigismund proposed another truce.
 He did not have the resources necessary to engage in war simultaneously in the northwest and the south of his kingdom.
 Gustavus could not persuade the Polish king to a permanent peace of any sort, but Sigismund concluded a truce and granted the section of Livonia that the Swedes had already captured as a guarantee of the truce.
 Accepting these terms, Gustavus returned to Stockholm in the later part of 1621.

 Gustavus had as yet no-one to succeed him in the case of his untimely death, and his brother, the current heir to the Swedish throne, died in early 1622.
 Sigismund saw an opportunity in this for his claims on the Swedish throne.
 He had no navy to invade Sweden with, but was eyeing Danzig, a member of the Hanseatic towns.
 This city was one of the great trading emporiums of the Baltic at the time, and with this city in his power he figured that he could construct a fleet.
 The Holy Roman Emperor of the time, Ferdinand II, who had the ear of Sigismund and was his brother-in-law, encouraged him in this ambition.
 The king, perceiving the advantages that Sigismund would thus gain, in June sailed with a fleet to Danzig and compelled the city to pledge itself to neutrality in the conflict between Poland and Sweden.
 With Danzig's pledge, Sigismund proposed a renewal of the armistice.
 Extensions of this armistice would be agreed upon over the course of the next three years.

 During this peace, which was to last until 1625, the king worked further in reforming Sweden's military establishment, among which a regular army of 80,000 was settled upon, in addition to an equally great force for the National Guard.